UNCW Logo UNCW Logo

 Hands-on development of dynamic and interactive web applications driven by server-side languages and corresponding database APIs; implementation of industry best practices in security regarding the creation, acquisition, storage, and transmission of data and ensuring its integrity, confidentiality and availability; symmetric and asymmetric encryption algorithms, cryptographic hash functions, secure authentication, digital signatures, introduction to cryptography and e-commerce.
 Students will gain practical experience with server-side scripting, form validation, and website security while advancing their understanding of database principles and query techniques.
 Students will create a database driven website.

-Pre-requisite or Co-requisite: CSC 365 or permission of instructor
+Prerequisite or co-requisite: CSC 365 or permission of instructor

 Student Learning Outcomes